sylhare/sylhare.github.io/_posts/2018-05-31-java-concepts.md

 - `mvn package` to create the library package (such as a JAR file for example)
 - `mvn test` to use the maven "surefire" plugin to run unit test in the `src/test/jave` folder with a matching `*Test`name
 - `mvn install` to add your project's JAR file to your local repository (like a `compile` but making it ready as a dependency to be referenced by another project
-- `mvn clean install` to copy the librairies if the first one fails.
+- `mvn clean install` to copy the libraries if the first one fails.

 ##### Getting started